 There is no upfront cost, and at the end a full month of mentoring and curriculum you pay what you feel the course was worth to you, by either cash or bank deposit (anonymously if you wish).

-Email me at email@example.com with your location and a bit about yourself, and I will let you know when the next course is scheduled.
+Unfortunately we are not currently running this program.
+Email me with your location and a bit about yourself, and I will let you know when (if) the next course is scheduled.